Tempo-Semiconductor/tscs454_linux_module/README.md

 This repo provides the Linux driver for the TSCS454xx Audio CODEC.

-This driver was upstreamed to 4.18
+This driver was upstreamed to 4.18.

+NOTE: During testing on Raspberry Pi, Wandboard, and Beagle Bone Black, TDM was found to work differently.
+Please contact us if you need assistance with TDM.

 ### Raspberry Pi Module Build/Install Directions: